florimondmanca/asgi-caches/README.md

 # asgi-caches

 `asgi-caches` provides middleware and utilities for adding caching to ASGI applications.
-It is based on [async-caches](https://rafalp.github.io/async-caches/).
+It is based on [async-caches](https://rafalp.github.io/async-caches/), and inspired by Django's cache framework.

 ## Usage